-- 3 Admission Arrangements 2022/23
+- 3 Admission Arrangements 2023/24

 - 10 Notes to the policy

-- 13 Objections to and referrals about determined school admission arrangements
+- Objections to and referrals about determined school admission arrangements

-ADMISSION ARRANGEMENTS FOR ST JOHN'S CHURCH OF ENGLAND PRIMARY SCHOOL 2022/23
+ADMISSION ARRANGEMENTS FOR ST JOHN'S CHURCH OF ENGLAND PRIMARY SCHOOL 2023/24

-St John's Church of England Primary School ('St John's School') is part of the Oxford Diocesan Bucks Schools Trust ('ODBST' or 'the Trust'), who are the admissions authority for the school.
-The Board of Trustees has delegated the consultation and operation of the individual schools' admissions policy to the Local Governing Body of the school but hold to the Board of Trustees the agreement to the admissions policies of its academies.
+St John's Church of England Primary School ('St John's School') is part of the Oxford Diocesan Bucks Schools Trust ('ODBST' or 'the Trust'), who is the admissions authority for the school.
+The Board of Trustees works in partnership with Local Governing Body of the school over the consultation and operation of the individual schools' admissions policy but hold to the Board of Trustees the agreement to the admissions policies of its academies.